Laboratory on Language Development in Neurodevelopmental Disorders

 Our goal is to use what we learn to promote more effective interventions for individuals with these disabilities.
 We expect to achieve this goal by sharing our findings with families, educators, and speech-language clinicians.
 We also are beginning to study ways in which language therapies can be made more effective.

-Study on Memory in Children, Adolescents and Young Adults
+Study on Language Development in Young Adults with FXS

-If you have a son or daughter with Down syndrome or fragile X syndrome aged 6.00 to 17.99 years of age, you and your child are invited to participate in a research study being conducted by Dr. Leonard Abbeduto at the Laboratory on Language Development in Neurodevelopmental Disorders at the MIND Institute, University of California, Davis and two other sites across the United States.
+If you have a son or daughter with fragile X syndrome in or entering the last year of high school, you and your child are invited to participate in a research study being conducted by Dr. Leonard Abbeduto at the Laboratory on Language Development in Neurodevelopmental Disorders at the MIND Institute, University of California, Davis and two other sites across the United States.

-If you would like to learn more about this study, please call Vivian Nguyen at 916-703-0226 or email: email@example.com.
+If you would like to learn more about this study, please call the Study Coordinator at 916-703-0485 or email: firstname.lastname@example.org.